 - ADW_ELEX by TrendMicro

-Download Removal Toolto remove WinTaskeUse our recommended removal tool to uninstall WinTaske.
+Download Removal Toolto scan for WinTaskeUse our recommended removal tool to scan for WinTaske.
 Trial version of WiperSoft provides detection of computer threats like WinTaske and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.